 Exposure to loss is assessed on all individually significant accounts and all other accounts that do not qualify for collective assessment.

 Intangible asset

 An asset that is not physical in nature.
-Corporate intellectual property (items such as patents, trademarks, copyrights, business methodologies), goodwill software and brand recognition are all common intangible assets in today's marketplace.
+Corporate intellectual property (items such as patents, trademarks, copyrights, business software and brand recognition assets in today's marketplace. performing loans and advances.